DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 **What docker-compose do?**

-Check the [docker-compose.yml](https://github.com/tronprotocol/tron-deployment/blob/master/private_net/docker-compose.yml), the two container services use the same tron image with different configurations.
+Check the [docker-compose.yml](https://github.com/tronprotocol/tron-deployment/blob/master/private_net/docker-compose.yml), the two container services use the same Tron image with different configurations.

-`ports`: Used in tron_witness service are exposed for API request to interact with Tron private network.
+- `ports`: Used in the tron_witness service are exposed for API requests to interact with the Tron private network.

-`command`: Used for Java-Tron image start-up arguments.
+- `command`: Used for Java-Tron image start-up arguments.
     - `-jvm` is used for Java Virtual Machine parameters, which must be enclosed in double quotes and braces. `"{-Xmx10g -Xms10g}"` sets the maximum and initial heap size to 10GB.
     - `-c` defines the configuration file to use.
     - `-d` defines the database file to use.
 By mounting a local data directory, it ensures that the block data is persistent.
     - `-w` means to start as a witness.
 You need to fill the `localwitness` field with private keys in the configuration file.
-Refer to the [**Run as Witness**](https://tronprotocol.github.io/documentation-en/using_javatron/installing_javatron/#startup-a-fullnode-that-produces-blocks).
+Refer to [**Run as Witness**](https://tronprotocol.github.io/documentation-en/using_javatron/installing_javatron/#startup-a-fullnode-that-produces-blocks).

 ## Run with customized configure